techidaily/site-games-able/source/_posts/unleashing-superior-joy-cons-the-ultimate-guide-to-2024.md

 ### Q: Are Joy-Cons still susceptible to stick drift?

  Unfortunately, yes.
-The good news is that you can send your[Joy-Cons to Nintendo for a free repair](https://www.makeuseof.com/how-to-send-joy-cons-off-for-free-repair/) , even if your system's warranty has expired.
-However, if you're a tech-savvy individual, you can always[fix Joy-Con drift yourself](https://www.makeuseof.com/ways-to-fix-joy-con-drift-nintendo-switch/) .
+The good news is that you can send your [Joy-Cons to Nintendo for a free repair](https://www.makeuseof.com/how-to-send-joy-cons-off-for-free-repair/) , even if your system's warranty has expired.
+However, if you're a tech-savvy individual, you can always [fix Joy-Con drift yourself](https://www.makeuseof.com/ways-to-fix-joy-con-drift-nintendo-switch/) .

 <ins class="adsbygoogle"